 Thales, one of the leading providers of data security solutions has recently released their annual Data Threat Report for 2018.
-This report analyzes data from 1,200 senior security managers from 11 countries from around the globe, including the US, Germany, UK, the Netherlands, Japan, India, and Sweden.
+This report analyzes data from 1,200 senior security managers from 11 countries around the globe, including the US, Germany, UK, the Netherlands, Japan, India, and Sweden and highlights among other trends, the rise of encryption.

 The report shows that spending on IT security projects is increasing, with 78% of the respondents stating that they were increasing IT security budgets in 2018.